coenjacobs/smart-wysiwyg-blocks-of-content/readme.txt

 1. Adding Smart Blocks via the menu item

 == Changelog ==

+= 0.6 =
+* Do not show widget title if title is empty.
+* Temporarely disable prepend_attachment filter to prevent strange output.

 = 0.5.2 =
 * Get and restore $post global var to make sure the_content filters use the correct post (Thanks Danny de Haan!).